The Emergence of the Big Bang Theory

 When Hubble plotted these measurements, he found a striking pattern: the farther away a galaxy was, the faster it was receding.
 This discovery suggested that space itself was expanding in all directions, like raisins spreading apart in a rising loaf of bread.

 The discovery of the CMB cemented the Big Bang Theory as the leading model for our cosmic origin.
 It also silenced alternative ideas like Fred Hoyle’s steady-state model, which proposed an eternal universe with no beginning or end.
-Ironically, Hoyle had coined the term “Big Bang” during a 1949 radio broadcast—meant as a dismissive nickname—but it stuck and became synonymous with one of science’s most profound theories.
+The irony is that it was Hoyle himself who first called Lemaître’s theory the “Big Bang” in a 1949 radio broadcast, meant as a dismissive nickname, but it stuck and became synonymous with one of science’s most popular theories.

 [Photo of Lemaître & Einstein]

-But don’t picture a traditional explosion, like fireworks lighting up a preexisting night sky.
-The Big Bang was something far more extraordinary.
-It didn’t happen in space—it brought space and time into existence.
+But toss away any image of an explosion blasting through a waiting void.
+The Big Bang didn’t happen in space; it brought space and time into existence.
 Before this cosmic event, there was no “before” in any meaningful sense because “time” didn’t exist yet.
 Asking what came before the Big Bang is like asking what lies north of the North Pole—it’s a question that doesn’t fit with how spacetime works.
-As Einstein showed us, space and time are intertwined in a continuum, so when space began, time began too.
+As Einstein taught, space and time are intertwined in a continuum, so when space began, time began too.

 The Big Bang Theory began to shift the thoughts of many scientists.
 This new understanding of our origins sent shockwaves through the esteemed halls of science, philosophy, and theology departments.
 The unsettling revelation for many was that an absolute beginning to our universe suggested the existence of something beyond physical reality, consequently reviving the God hypothesis.